SwiftWeekly/swiftweekly.github.io/CONTRIBUTING.md

 ### Suggestions

 Have something you want to share in the newsletter?
-Please [open an issue][issueLink] with a link and description.
+Please [open an issue][issueLink] or [submit a pull request][prLink] with a link and description.

 ### Fixes